The Effects of Chronic Pain

 Kelly McGonigal, PhD ~ www.kellymcgonigal.com

-Yoga for Pain Relief: Simple Practices to Calm Your Mind
+Yoga for Pain Relief: Simple Practices to Calm Your Mindis now available at Amazon.com.

 and Heal Your Chronic Pain